cs-chan/Fuzzy-Compression/README.md

 Saleh, B., & Elgammal, A. (2015).
 Large-scale Classification of Fine-Art Paintings:
 Learning The Right Metric on The Right Feature. arXiv preprint arXiv:1505.00855.

-In order to replicate our work or to have a fair comparison to our work, users may access the "new" Wikiart dataset (It was splitted into training and validation sets) in the following link: https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset.
+In order to replicate or to have a fair comparison to our work, users may access the "new" Wikiart dataset (It was splitted into training and validation sets) in the following link: https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset.

 For the rest of the datasets, please visit:
 - MNIST (codes written in Neon): http://yann.lecun.com/exdb/mnist/